Costs Orders (NT)

 - if the trial is adjourned or aborted;

-- after the hearing, or pending appeal; and
+- after the hearing and pending appeal; and

 - on appeal.

-The judge or magistrate is not obligated to make an order at the time of the application, they can make a determination when he or she deems it appropriate.
+The judge or magistrate is not obliged to make a costs order at the time a party applies for one.
+They can make a determination about costs whenever they deem it appropriate.

 The magistrate or judge decides whether a costs order is appropriate given all the circumstances of the case.
-The court makes a decision based on the facts of the case, the applicable legislation and the conduct of the parties during the proceeding.
-The court has unfettered discretion in relation to costs unless there is an applicable statutory provision.
-The parties to the proceeding have no say over who is entitled to costs.
+The court makes this decision based on the facts of the case, the applicable legislation and the conduct of the parties during the proceeding.
+The court has unfettered discretion in relation to costs unless there is an applicable statutory provision that limits its discretion.
 However, principles of proportionality apply.

 Supreme Court Costs Orders

-A defendant needs to be careful when rejecting a settlement offer from a plaintiff in a Supreme Court of the Northern Territory case.
-If the defendant does not accept a reasonable settlement offer and the verdict is less favourable than the offer, the plaintiff is generally entitled to a costs order against the defendant on an indemnity basis.
+If a defendant does not accept a reasonable settlement offer from a plaintiff in a Supreme Court matter and the verdict is less favourable than the offer that was made, the plaintiff is generally entitled to a costs order against the defendant on an indemnity basis.

-If the plaintiff rejects a defendant’s compromise offer and receives a less favourable verdict, then the plaintiff is only entitled to a costs order up to the date of the offer on a standard basis.
-The defendant is entitled to a costs order on the standard basis from the day after they made the offer.
+If the plaintiff rejects a defendant’s compromise offer and receives a less favourable verdict, then the plaintiff is only entitled to an order for costs incurred up to the date of the offer.
+In such a case, the defendant is entitled to a costs order from the day after they made the offer.